AdobeDocs/analytics.en/help/implement/vars/plugins/getvisitnum.md

 ### 4.11 (2019-09-30)
 * Bug fix for "extend reset period" argument being explicitly set equal to false
 ### 4.1 (2018-05-21)
-* Updated to accommodate version 1.1 of the endOfDatePeriod plugin
+* Updated to accommodate version 1.1 of the endOfDatePeriod plug-in
 ### 4.0 (2018-04-17)
 * Point Release (recompiled, smaller code size)
-* Removed the cookie arguments as the plugin will now dynamically generate cookies based off of the time period (the "rp" argument)
+* Removed the cookie arguments as the plug-in will now dynamically generate cookies based off of the time period (the "rp" argument)
 ### 3.0 (2016-06-05) (Previous Changes Undocumented)
 * Complete overhaul
-* Combined all previous solutions available in sundry getVisitNum plugin variations into one single plugin.
+* Combined all previous solutions available in sundry getVisitNum plug-in variations into one single plug-in.